Start My Answer

 • They may give up pursuing the debt after receiving the letter.

-Other consumer rights under the FDCPA that protects you from BAR are:
+Other consumer rights under the FDCPA include:

 • Debt collectors cannot call you multiple times a day for the same debt.